BattyCoder/BattyCoder/README.md

 - 💞️ I’m looking to collaborate on learning more on coding languages and what categories these languages apply to in the Real World =job wise
 - 📫 How to reach me : hibbs4034@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I am a first time coder so this is is big learning curve for me 💜
+- ⚡ Fun fact: I am a first time coder so this is big learning curve for me 💜

 <!---
 BattyCoder/BattyCoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.